 - simply does not sign up for a scheduled interview time

 - cancels the interview after signing up for a scheduled interview time in less than 48 hours prior to the interview

 Penalty for On-Campus Interview No Show

 A student/alum may decline an interview invitation (if having already secured employment) or may cancel an interview without incurring a no-show penalty if they email the employer a letter of apology and explanation at least 48 hours prior to the interview date.
 If declining an interview invitation due to having already secured employment, the student/alum must also complete the Career Center's Annual Graduation Survey online to report their hire.
-In both cases, when you send your apology and explanation to the employer, please also copy Career Center recruiting coordinator, Barbie Smrekar, at email@example.com.
+In both cases, when you send your apology and explanation to the employer, please also copy the Career Center recruiting coordinator at firstname.lastname@example.org.